-The approach to hazard classification of relatively insoluble metals such as copper is different from that for organic compounds, with a number of specific guiding principles and study designs.
-This approach is presented in Annex 9 of the 7th Revised Edition of the GHS guidance (UN, 2017).
-The environmental hazard assessment described in the report follows the principles and criteria presented within Annex 9, specifically Section 7.5 (“Application of classification criteria to metals and metal compounds”; UN, 2017).
+The approach to hazard classification of metals such as copper is different from that for organic compounds, with a number of specific guiding principles and study designs.
+This approach is presented in Annex 9 of the 8th Revised Edition of the GHS guidance (UN, 2019).
+The environmental hazard assessment described in the report follows the principles and criteria presented within Annex 9, specifically Section 7.5 (“Application of classification criteria to metals and metal compounds”; UN, 2019).

 Determining GHS environmental hazard classifications for various forms of copper metal is done by comparing the available aquatic toxicity data for copper ions and solubility data for specific forms of copper.
 In other words, GHS hazard classifications are determined by comparing the intrinsic toxicity of the copper ions to the rate and amount of ions that enter solution for each form of copper metal.
 Key concepts that support this approach are defined below.